JeffS97/Firestone-Idle-RPG-Autoclicker/README.md

 # How to use
 Just simply double click this script once Firestone is running and hit either of the hotkeys as desired

+*when it comes to the third skill spam, to deactivate it, you might need to input ctrl + e at the exact same time*

 > Feel free to use and modify this script however you'd like to suit your needs, this does act as a framework and a kind of learning experience with autohotkey and scripting in general.